Them He Also Glorified

 It is as though, they say, God wills (or,God desires) to save all to whom the gospel is preached, but his will is thwarted because so many reject the gospel, and because many who accept it at first lose their faith and their love for later—at every stage slipping away through God’s fingers like sand.

-Paul also taught in his Epistle to the Ephesians concerning this image of God: “That ye [saints at Ephesus, and all Christians] put off concerning the former conversation the old man, which is corrupt according to the deceitful lusts; And be renewed in the spirit of your mind; And that ye put on the new man, which after God is created in righteousness and true holiness” (Ephesians 4.22-24).
+True Christians are those who are predestined by God to have the image of the Son of God restored in them.
+Paul also taught in his Epistle to the Ephesians concerning this image of God: “That ye [saints at Ephesus, and all Christians] put off concerning the former conversation the old man, which is corrupt according to the deceitful lusts; And be renewed in the spirit of your mind; And that ye put on the new man, which after God is created in righteousness and true holiness” (Ephesians 4:22-24).